Shawonskh/Groth_chamber/README.md

 Shawon - There was some sort of electrical issues when we were connecting all the connection together with arduino.
 We managed to identify correctly the ground, VCC, other correct analog & digital Pin in arduino.
 Now it works as we wanted the way it should work.

+Dainis - Problems :figuring out high adjustment system
+         Solution: making the upper side of the box be rotated up and down by two bolts on a long screw with the help of servos

+Dainis - Problem: stabilising hight adjustment so the sides don't wobble
+         Solution: The upper parts could be connected via a metal rod or something like that and the plate on which the pot stays will be glued to the plastic legs which should decrease the wiggling in theory